-Executive summary
+Executive Summary

-Enterprise software is available in a wide range of deployment models: on premises, cloud, hybrid, or managed/hosted.
+There is a lot of talk in the marketplace about enterprise software deployment models: on-premises, cloud, hybrid or managed/hosted.
 This is true for enterprise fax solutions as well.
 One size does not fit all, and all models have different benefits.
-Your organization may be willing to put some applications in the cloud, but require that others be on premises.
-Hybrid applications are gaining popularity, but must be evaluated against business requirements.
+Your organization may be willing to put some applications in the cloud but require others be on-premises.
+Hybrid applications are gaining popularity, but must be evaluated against your business requirements.

 OpenText recommends organizations find the right balance for their needs.
-Regardless of which services model fits your organization, OpenText offers marketleading solutions in the deployment that will help you achieve the best return on investment.
-This guide is designed to help you evaluate your needs, develop the criteria for choosing a deployment model, and then find the best deployment model for you.
-Using easy-to-follow tables, you can compare the characteristics of common software deployment models against your needs and preferences.
-At the end, you will have a list that you can compare against various models and products to ensure you make a choice that meets your organization's requirements.
+Whether an on-premises, cloud, hybrid or managed services model fits your organization, OpenText offers market-leading solutions in the deployment that will help you achieve the best return on investment.
+This white paper is designed to help you evaluate your needs, develop the criteria for choosing a deployment model and then find the best deployment model for you.
+Using easy-to-follow tables, you can compare the characteristics of common software deployment models against your needs/preferences for the specific criteria.
+At the end, you will have a list that you can compare against various models and specific products to ensure your selection meets your organization's requirements.

 It is important to note that it is unlikely that one model will be an exact fit to your overall requirements.
+All decisions are based on priority and tradeoffs.
 For instance, in software implementations, significant customization or configuration slows speed of deployment.
-So, if you want a highly customized implementation AND you want it now, it is unlikely you will get both.
-Your organization will need to choose the higher priority.
+So if you want a highly customized implementation AND you want it now, it is unlikely you will get both, your organization will need to choose the higher priority.